 **Purposes 5 through 8, as outlined above (not to exceed 1 year in total duration) – $100.00 CDN

 Click here to access the Courtesy Registration application form and cost.

-If you have any questions, please contact the ACSLPA office at email@example.com.
+If you have any questions, please contact our Registration Coordinator through the ACSLPA Contact Us Form.